2016-2017 Policy Manual

 ii) Working for Room and Board on Campus

-iii) Policies For Job Seeking Students regarding staying in status with their F-1 visa
+iii) Policies For CPT Seeking Students regarding staying in status with their F-1 visa

-The main INS policy is that students have satisfactory progress towards their degree.
+The main USCIS policy is that students have satisfactory progress towards their degree.

 1) Once a student is looking for work, he/she must have 6 units per semester (12 per year since we are on the Block system), to still be considered full time students.
-This means that if a student leaves in April (having completed 10 units already) then it is not necessary for that student to enroll in the May DE as the student already has 10 units for the spring semester.
-He must however, enroll in the September DE course.
-The Fall semester goes from early August (Block 0) to the end of January (Block 5).
-The spring semester goes from late January (Forest Academy) to the end of July (Block 11).
+This means that if a student leaves campus in March (having completed 10 units already) then it is not necessary for that student to enroll in the March DE course as the student already has 10 units for the spring semester.
+He must however, enroll in the June DE course.
+The Fall semester goes from graduation in June until graduation in December.
+The Spring semester is the other part of the year.

 3) If a student has completed all the required academic course work (excluding practicum), then they have one year from the ending date of the last course to be still in status with their visa.
 They must be diligently filing their reports in order to keep in good standing with the program.